prototypeforge/aicxo/README.md

 ## How It Works

-1. **User asks a question** to their board of directors
+1. **User asks a question** to their digital C-Suite
-2. **Each hired agent** analyzes the question using their system prompt and expertise weights
+2. **Each hired executive** analyzes the question using their system prompt and expertise weights
-3. **Agents form opinions** with reasoning and confidence levels
+3. **Executives form opinions** with reasoning and confidence levels
-4. **Chair of the Board** synthesizes all opinions into a comprehensive summary
+4. **Chair** synthesizes all opinions into a comprehensive summary
 5. **Final recommendation** is presented based on collective wisdom

 ## API Endpoints